Batman and Hindu-Muslim Dialogue

 by Saad Ismail

-In a scene from Christopher Nolan’s Batman Begins, we see the caped crusader cornered in an inner-city high rise, with no escape in sight.
-The entire fleet of the Gotham City Police Department has him surrounded and SWAT teams are storming inside from every direction.
+In a scene from Christopher Nolan’s Batman Begins, we see the caped crusader cornered in an inner-city high rise with no escape in sight.
+The entire fleet of the Gotham City Police Department has him surrounded with SWAT teams storming in from every direction.
 Batman knows he cannot come out of this on his own.
-He instinctively activates a high-pitched frequency meant to signal his “backup”.
-The police outside soon start noticing an illegible screech that seems to be growing louder.
+He quickly activates a high-pitched frequency to signal his ‘backup’.
+Within moments the police outside start picking up a vague screech from the distance that quickly intensifies.
 All at once, the infantry is overtaken by a sudden barrage of bats violently bursting onto the scene, breaking the barricade, blinding the officers, shattering glass windows, and flying frantically towards the signal that had just been triggered.
-Right before the swarm catches up with the source, Batman throws the beacon away, and the bats dive toward it.
-With that misdirection, Batman takes his cue and secures his escape in the commotion.
+Right before the swarm catches up with the source, Batman throws the beacon away and the bats dive towards it, allowing him to secure his escape in their camouflage.

-The reason we are revisiting this scene from what is now an iconic film has to do with the need for better Hindu-Muslim dialogue.
+It is illustrative to revisit this scene from what is now an iconic film, particularly if we are to understand the possibilities for interfaith dialogue.
 But first, a word about the sketchy science behind the scene.
-It seems unlikely that a simple supersonic frequency could have communicated to the bats, what must have been a complex message, that Batman is in danger and needs the help of the bat army.
-Admittedly, even if it was something as simple as a mind-altering soundwave, triggering an erratic zomboid reaction from the flying mammals, it is still unconvincing.
-A more successful human-bat conversation can be imagined – and, indeed, appears in the Batman comics – where we have a hybrid half-human, half-bat creature.
+It seems unlikely that a simple supersonic frequency could have communicated to the bats what must have been a complex message: ‘that Batman is in danger and needs the help of the bat army’.
+Even if we were to believe that it was simply a mind-altering soundwave that triggered an erratic zomboid reaction from the flying mammals, it would still not be convincing.
+A more credible instance of human-bat communication could be imagined – and, indeed, appears in the Batman comics – in the case of the hybrid half-human, half-bat creature.

-The Man-bat from the DC Comics is a scientist-turned super-villain who has concocted a serum that turns him into a giant bat with super-human strength and hearing.
-But when the zoologist is under the effect of the serum, his IQ falls precipitously and he turns into a creature of pure instinct.
-However, there are occasional lucid spells where the monster recovers some of his human intelligence.
-This lucid interval is the key to Hindu-Muslim dialogue, as we will soon see.
+The Man-bat from the DC Comics is a scientist-turned-super-villain who concocts a serum that turns him into a giant bat with super-human strength and hearing.
+But when the zoologist is under the effect of the serum, his IQ falls precipitously, and he turns into a creature of pure instinct.
+This largely feral state is interrupted only with the occasional lucid spell where the monster recovers some of its human higher mental functions.

 Sony Pictures

-At first sentient contact, they are both too spooked to talk about it and retire for the night into their respective sleeping chambers.
-Early next morning, as Charles climbs down the spiral stairway into his lair, with his Espresso in one hand and a fresh copy of The Guardian in the other, he almost spills the coffee stopping suddenly in his tracks.
+Early next morning, as Charles climbs down the spiral stairway into his lair, with an espresso in one hand and a fresh copy of The Guardian in the other, he almost spills the contents of the cup stopping suddenly in his tracks.
 The bats are hanging from the ceiling stalactites as usual, but today the otherwise obstreperous bunch has organized itself in a show of unnatural discipline.

-“Salams!” they greet him in unison.
-He’s taken aback, equally by their legible vocabulary as by their surprising Muslim disposition.
-He freezes for a few seconds while they silently smile in their awkward and snarly way.
-With a groggy head, Charles hastily gulps the steamy espresso, burns his tongue, and pretends to regain composure.
+He’s taken aback, equally by their legible vocabulary as by their surprising Islamic disposition.
+He freezes for a few seconds while they eerily contort their lips into a smile.
+With a groggy head, Charles hastily gulps the steamy espresso, burns his tongue, and attempts to regain composure.

 “And may the mercy and blessings of God be upon you”, they quip in unison.